 The Importance of Movement

 We speak to Eden Pollock of LIFTED Pilates about the importance of movement at every age.
 With an intense passion for movement, Eden began practising Pilates when she was 18 and then went on to become certified in STOTT Pilates (mat and reformer), BASI Pilates, Booty Barre, TRX and Level 3 Fitness.
 She opened her own studio – LIFTED Pilates – in 2018 and has two studios in New Zealand – Hamilton and Raglan.
 LIFTED Pilates offers a modern approach to Pilates, Barre, Yoga and TRX to help the body and mind feel energised, balanced and rewarded.
-Movement should be a part of a daily routine, just like taking BOTANISTRY Blends every day, and Eden shares some helpful tips.
+Movement should be a part of a daily routine, just like taking BOTANISTRY dietary supplements every day, and Eden shares some helpful tips.

 Why do you recommend practising different forms of exercises rather than the same gym workout?

 There are a few reasons.
 For me personally, I need variety in my life.
 Practising the same form of exercise every day can be boring, and I start to lose focus and motivation.
 So firstly, in order to keep both mind and body guessing and conditioned, mixing up training styles will help.

 It’s also important to note that there are different styles of exercise for different reasons.
 Each style provides a different result.
 Depending on your health goals, choose a couple of exercise methods that will give you those results.
 For example, Pilates for mind to body enhancement, flexibility and muscle tone and to learn safe movement practices.
 This can be layered with something like high intensity interval training (HIIT) classes, where you can take your knowledge of safe movement up to the next (sweaty) level, and even use HIIT as a weight loss programme if that is your health goal.

 How regularly should you exercise, especially in the case of senior citizens?